 If you were drooling over the data riches inside Google Search Console, grab a bib because you’ll be amazed by the treasures available in Google Analytics!
 This free yet robust software lets you set up conversion goals, track visitors, view changes over time, and even customize reports and dashboard views to help you monitor almost whatever data you need.
-Analytics is like a marketer’s best co-pilot, providing the crucial data that helps you navigate your Digital marketing course.
+Analytics is like a marketer’s best co-pilot, providing the crucial data that helps you navigate your Internet marketing course.

 Get started by following our guide on How to Set Up Google Analytics.
 Follow the steps to create your Google Analytics account and then install the tracking code in your website that will allow the analytics software to gather data.
 That last bit sounds hard, but it’s not — it’s really as easy as copying and pasting.